tdsmith/sdif/README.md

 there aren't many obvious starting points!
 They don't accept anything as quotidian as a spreadsheet.

+SDIF (SD3) is the proud exception, so here's a library.
+SD3 is a single-file data format with multiple record types and optional internal consistency checks.
+Each line in the file represents a record, and the fields are specified as fixed-width regions.
+It seems intended to represent a sort of flat-file database as much as an interchange format.

-So here's a parsing library you can use to make sense of these files, or construct the records that you need to get data into a meet management tool.
+You can use this package to make sense of these files, or construct the records that you need to get data into a meet management tool.

 ## How do I start?